AdamBoley/Project-Beergate/README.md

     - However, could use an AdminUpdateReview view that does not use the methods, and hence does not auto-disapprove the review

 - floated card content becomes misaligned at smaller screen sizes - set float active only at larger breakpoints
+    - with reductions to character count, this becomes much less of a problem

 - Place My Reviews, Sign-out and Change Password behind a Account actions dropdown menu to make navbar less busy

 - add more content to search results and user reviews pages in the same vein as index